meant-ion/TuringMod/README.md

 			  posted so far.

 	- !game: changes the category on the stream (CURRENTLY IN PROGRESS/BENCHED FOR A LITTLE WHILE)

+	- !post: generates a comment through OpenAI's GPT-3 API with the prompt being the comments in the chat
+			note: disabled until approved for release by OpenAI.
+			* Most likely to be redone as a interval-set function rather than a user-called one.
+			Fired off most likely by a certain amount of time passing or with a certain number of messages being sent successfully by other user in the chat

 PLANNED FUNCTIONALITIES/FEATURES: